50k-Customs/DAF-XF/README.md

 If you found bug or you have any reference material of DAF XF please use Issues on github.

 ### ISSUES

 For now none.
-It was tested on 1.18.1s game version
+It was tested on 1.19.2.1s game version

+### TODO

+This is known todo list for this mod:
+- add interior glass reflections
+- new mirrors
+- paintable visor & front fender part

+If you have a suggestions use Issues on github to report it ;)